eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 NFC tap or the scanning of a QR code, that will not require the interaction with the web browser.

+[**Can you add any guidance on how to protect users from scanning rogue QR codes that do something unexpected for malicious purposes?**]

 As illustrated in figure 2, secure and streamlined interaction with other applications, both on the User\'s device and externally, is crucial.
 Key areas for discussion and improvement include:

 -   **Secure Cross-Device Flows**: Existing cross-device flows need stronger security measures to combat phishing and relay attacks.

 -   **Relying Party Authentication**: Before sharing attributes, the Wallet Instance must verify the Relying Party, and conversely, the Relying Party might authenticate the Wallet Instance.
 This can involve dynamic or static exchange of keys and metadata.
 Since the web browser or mobile app mediates communication between the Relying Party and Wallet Instance in the Remote Same-Device flow, it\'s crucial to define how this interaction works.

+    [**Can you include Issuer authentication as well.
+This is crucial because of the possibility of fake issuers issuing what appear to be genuine credentials (concert tickets for example).
+So it's not just the relying party that needs authenticating, but the issuer as well, along with confirmation that the credential being issues by them is legitimate.**]

+    [**Can you include guidance for wallet developers on how issuer and relying party authentication should look to a user?
+I recommend the use of a consistent icon/logo/graphic that the user can quickly and easily recognise to confirm that authentication has taken place.
+Clicking/tapping on that icon could provide further information about the verification.
+Much like the browser padlock.
+Perhaps something like a blue tick with a gold EU flag star in it or suchlike?
+Something as simple as this will be vital for the UI, and for confidence in the eIDAS ecosystem.**]

 -   **Wallet Selection and Invocation**: In scenarios where users have multiple Wallet Solutions, the process of selecting and activating the appropriate Wallet Instance is critical for a seamless experience.
 Clear application interface between the Wallet Instance